Robert Odell has traveled and come in contact with various cultures, gaining invaluable life experiences along the way.

-When my sophomore year arrived, although it was no easy task, I was maintaining a very good grade point average.
+When my sophomore year arrived, I maintained an excellent grade point average, although it was no easy task.
 I was happy to learn that the freshman block would become the sophomore block and later the junior block.
 We would be privileged to have the same instructors, same students, and be in the same comfortable and luxurious classrooms.
-Being a “military brat”, I moved frequently and did not have a long time to build and maintain friendships.
+Being a “military brat,” I moved frequently and did not have a long time to build and maintain friendships.
 For once, it seemed that I would have the chance to have somewhat of a stable school life.
 I would have the opportunity to be a part of a class that wasn’t totally new and unfamiliar.

 The Cream of the Crop

-Before the second half of my junior year I auditioned for the school stage band.
-The stage band consisted of the best students in the band, “the cream of the crop”.
-I was a little nervous when I tried out but I made it!
+Before the second half of my junior year, I auditioned for the school stage band.
+The stage band consisted of the band's best students, “the cream of the crop.”
+I was a little nervous when I tried out, but I made it!
 I was third trumpet/coronet last chair.
 That meant that I was the last trumpet player to make it, but I did make it!
 That meant that I was considered to be one of the best musicians in the school.
 I felt that I really had accomplished something.
-We ended up having to move before I could participate in the stage band, but I had proven to myself that I could do it!
+We ended up having to move before I could participate in the stage band, but I had proven that I could do it!

 The Meaning of Hard Work

 Through cross-country training, I learned the meaning of hard work.
-Sometimes we would workout on weights before we ran.
-We also did something that I believe was called a “run down”.
-I remember a college student, probably an Agua Fria graduate, taking us through some of those “run-downs”.
-After we finished long distance running, we took short sprints around the track.
+Sometimes we would work out on weights before we ran.
+We also did something that I believe was called a “run down.”
+I remember a college student, probably an Agua Fria graduate, taking us through some of those “run-downs.”
+After we finished long-distance running, we took short sprints around the track.
 We sprinted over and over and over again.
-The college student was running along with us yelling things like, “Keep ‘um up!
+The college student was running along with us, yelling things like, “Keep ‘um up!
 You can do it!
 Come on, move it!”
 Needless to say, this was a real motivator for us.
-In spite of being tired and wanting to quit, all of us were able to make every last trip around that track.
-To my surprise I was actually keeping up with and even out running some of the other guys.
+Despite being tired and wanting to quit, all of us were able to make every last trip around that track.
+To my surprise, I was actually keeping up with and even out running some of the other guys.

 I Really Liked Cold Water (Agua Fria)

 It was pleasing to learn that the sophomore block would become the junior block and that I would be with the same group once again.
-After the middle of my junior year; however, my father was transferred to the Air Force Base in Blytheville, Arkansas.
+However, after the middle of my junior year, my father was transferred to the Air Force Base in Blytheville, Arkansas.
 That meant that we would have to move again.
-For the first time I really did not want to leave a school.
+For the first time, I really did not want to leave a particular school.
 I really liked Agua Fria.
 I also loved the area.
-I sort of comforted myself with the thought that I could always go to college at Arizona State or The University of Arizona.
+I comforted myself with the thought that I could always go to college at Arizona State or The University of Arizona.
 Maybe then, I could run into some of my old classmates again.
 In any case, we were to move to Memphis.